Divorce Cases Involving Custody and Parenting Time with Infants

 In New Jersey, when determining custody and parenting time, the overriding principle is the child’s best interest.
 The established policy of the state is to “ensure minor children a frequent and continuing contact with both parents,” and “to encourage both parents to share the rights and responsibilities of child rearing in order to affect this policy”.
 N.J.S.A.
 9:2-4.
 Each case must be decided on its merits, based upon the specific facts in that case considering the children’s best interest.
 There are 14 factors the court must consider in determining custody and parenting time, all of which are listed in the Statute N.J.S.A.
 9:2-4(c).
 In New Jersey, there is no specific statutory language or case law that prevents overnights of infants or requires overnights for infants.
 The analysis requires a complete review of the facts of each case, and there should not be a presumption as to a bar or a requirement for overnight parenting time for infants.

-When using a custody expert regarding custody and parenting time with infants, it is important to make sure the he or she is well-versed in the research and opinions of experts in regard to both “Attachment Theory” and “Joint Parental Involvement.”
+When using a custody expert regarding custody and parenting time with infants, it is important to make sure that he or she is well-versed in the research and opinions of experts in regard to both “Attachment Theory” and “Joint Parental Involvement.”
 A custody expert must analyze the specific facts and the best interests of a child based on the facts of the case, rather than a presumption for or against overnight parenting time.
 Different facts should provide the determination as to whether overnights are appropriate for an infant.
 By way of example, a case where both parents have had equal responsibility for a child since birth, including feeding, bathing, changing diapers, taking to doctors’ appointments, etc. would not necessarily have the same parenting schedule as a case where those duties were all handled by one parent.
 It is also important to note that any parenting schedule put in place when a child is young should be reviewed and potentially modified as the child gets older, especially if there are limited overnights when the child is young.
 The goal is for both parents to have frequent contact and a strong relationship with their child.
 A well-crafted parenting schedule can ensure and maintain that relationship.
 Parents should always remember to focus on their child’s best interests rather than their own.

 For additional information or counsel related to divorce cases involving custody and parenting time with infants, please contact William Rudnik at Gebhardt & Kiefer, PC.